Emil Constantinescu: Presidency (1996–2000)

-After the presidency
+One of the last gestures made as president of Romania was the pardon of Ion Coman, the one who had led the repression of the 1989 revolution in Timișoara.

+Post-presidency (2000–present)

 Constantinescu's presidency along with CDR's governance were marred by an economic recession.
 Despite this, his presidency has been eventually credited with putting an end to the Mineriads, a reform of the banking system as well as with the attraction of the first major foreign investments in Romania after 1989.
 With dashed expectations of an immediate improvement in daily life, Romanians exhibited strong disillusionment with the major parties and politicians of the CDR at the end of the 1996–2000 legislature, with the Greater Romania Party (PRM) subsequently gaining the second place in the 2000 legislative election.

 A disenchanted Emil Constantinescu, who lost popularity and had failed to fulfil his reformist agenda announced on 17 July 2000 that he would not run for a second term.
 He temporarily withdrew from political life at the end of his term in November 2000.
 Constantinescu's direction in foreign affairs continued however after the comeback of Ion Iliescu in 2000.
 Eventually, Romania joined NATO in 2004 and the European Union (EU) three years later, in 2007, alongside Bulgaria.

-The former president returned to the political scene in 2002 as head of the People's Action (AP; Acţiunea Populară) party, which subsequently merged within the National Liberal Party (PNL) in 2008.
+The former president returned to the political scene in 2002 as head of the People's Action (AP; Acțiunea Populară) party, which subsequently merged within the National Liberal Party (PNL) in 2008.

-Constantinescu has occasionally criticized the policies of the 2004–2014 president, Traian Băsescu, accusing him of authoritarian tendencies, and supported Crin Antonescu in the first round of the 2009 presidential elections.
+Constantinescu had occasionally criticized the policies of the 2004–2014 president, Traian Băsescu, accusing him of authoritarian tendencies, and supported Crin Antonescu in the first round of the 2009 presidential elections.

 Nowadays, he still remains heavily involved in politics through working for many NGOs, both in Romania and internationally.
 Emil Constantinescu is the current president of the Association of Citizenship Education, of the Romanian Foundation for Democracy and also the founding president of the Institute for Regional Cooperation and Conflict Prevention (INCOR).

 A frequent speaker at the Oslo Freedom Forum, in 2010 he presented the OFF with a presidential medal.
 He is also a member of the international advisory council of the Victims of Communism Memorial Foundation.

+In July 2023, Constantinescu criticised Romanian lawmakers for a lack of vision and long-term strategy for the country's future.

+As of 2025, President Emil Constantinescu remains the oldest living President of Romania, following the death of former President Ion Iliescu in August 2025.